ChuckL/res-resizer/README.md

 For 0.4.0 I have eliminated outputting images for the ldpi density.
 The Android documentation no longer lists this as a requirement.

-Point the script at your xxhdpi drawables folder and the script will process either an individual file, or the entire folder, and output your xhdpi, hdpi, and mdpi resources in their respective folders.
+Point the script at your xxxhdpi drawables folder and the script will process either an individual file, or the entire folder, and output your xhdpi, hdpi, and mdpi resources in their respective folders.
 If these folders don't exist the script will create them for you.

 Android Example
 ===============
-Point the script at "res/drawables-xxhdpi", which the script assumes contains your xxhdpi images.
+Point the script at "res/drawables-xxxhdpi", which the script assumes contains your xxxhdpi images.
 Should your folder for the lower quality images not exist, the script will create the folders for you.
 You will end up with:

+* res/drawables-xxxhdpi/
 * res/drawables-xxhdpi/
 * res/drawables-xhdpi/
 * res/drawables-hdpi/